refractionPOINT/lce_doc/docs/external_logs.md

 * `lc-part` if present, is used to track multi-part artifact uploads.
 If set, it should be an integer starting at `0` and incrementing for every part with the last part being set to `done`.
 The `lc-payload-id` MUST be set and constant across all parts.

 ## Accessing Artifacts
-There are several ways to access the artifacts.

-The main page contains a link to
-"Artifact Collection" which displays all logs files ingested in the last week.
-From there you can select a specific log and view it.
+The left navigation contains a link to "Artifacts" which displays all artifacts ingested across all sensors in the organization.
+From there you can select a specific artifact and view it, or choose to download the original and/or parsed version.

-The historical view has a button that appears in the top left of the page after a search.
-Clicking it will list all log files received from that sensor during that time period and will allow you to view them.
+You can also see the artifacts collected for a particular sensor by going to the "Sensors" section, clicking into a sensor, and then clicking on "Artifacts".

 ## Windows Event Logs